Mother's heart ache losing child's ashes in blaze

 "He knew instantly - he yelled out fire.

-"He saw his keys and grabbed them and got me, my daughter and the dog out,” Rebecca said.
+"He saw his keys and grabbed them and got me, my daughter and the dog out.

 "His daughter was at her mum's house that night, which was lucky I guess because she would have been distraught.